Cold Weather Advisory:

 Various feathers from my flock.

-Most feathers consist of at least two of three parts; all feathers have a shaft, and most have either a vane, down, or both.
+Most feathers consist of at least two of three parts; all feathers have a 'rachis', a supportive structure also known as the shaft, and most have either a vane, down, or both.
 The central shaft is what gives the feather its shape and attaches it to the bird.
 The vane is the flat, smooth section of the feather toward the top, and the down is the fluffy, loose part at the bottom of the feather.
-Down feathers, as you probably are aware, consist entirely of down with a soft and flexible shaft.
+Down feathers, as you probably are aware, consist entirely of down with a soft and flexible shaft, sometimes only consisting of the quill tip.
 Contour feathers have a vane and some down on a stiffer shaft.
 Semiplumes are somewhere in the middle, with more down and less of a vane that is not held together as smoothly compared to contour feathers.

 Left to right: a down feather, a semiplume feather, and a contour feather.

 How these feathers help keep a bird warm is simple.
 The vane of the contour feathers forms a tight, sealed barrier from the outside air, restricting the heat the bird produces from leaving its body.
 The downy section of all of these feathers then traps that heat beneath that barrier, and holds it close to the bird’s body.
-By fluffing out their feathers, chickens produce an even thicker layer of insulation—and as long as the vane barrier is uninterrupted, that heat can be held onto easily to maintain the bird’s body temperature.
+By fluffing out their feathers, chickens produce an even thicker layer of insulation—and as long as the vane barrier is uninterrupted by wind or wetness, that heat can be held onto easily to maintain the bird’s body temperature.

 Feathers are such excellent insulators that you may notice that the surface of your birds’ feathers actually feels cool to the touch in cold weather.
 Want to know how cold your chickens really are, though?
 Lift up your bird’s feathers and put your fingers down into their down near their skin.
 It’s quite warm in there, isn’t it?
 This is also the reason why chickens struggle more in extreme heat than in cold.
 It’s easy to keep in the warmth they produce, but releasing it is more difficult!